 The fall 2017 NURAMP classroom workshop series will begin in late September, 2017.
 We will post a complete schedule and registration information on the NURAMP workshops page around the end of August.

-All workshops will be in 152 Whittier Research Center, 2200 Vine Street, unless otherwise noted.
+All classroom workshops will be in room 152 of the Prem S. Paul Research Center at Whittier School, 2200 Vine Street.
 Parking is available for university permit holders in lots south and southwest of Whittier.
 The building also is on the 24 and 25 bus lines.

-Monthly workshops that provide training in NUgrant’s functions for routing proposals and filing IRB protocols are offered each semester.
-Find more information or register here.
+Workshops that provide training in NUgrant’s functions for routing proposals and filing IRB protocols are offered each semester as part of the NURAMP workshop series.

 NURAMP e-Learning Library